Welcome to Our Hen House. Meet our vegan flock …

 Ben Braman (Tech Guy) is a vegan activist living in Tucson, AZ.
 At a young age, he became enthralled with computer programming and the early Internet, which inspired a self-taught career in web development.
 Ben’s latest creation is VeganFeed.com, a site that showcases vegan media as it is published.
-In addition to his online advocacy, Ben is an event organizer for the Tucson Vegetarian & Vegan Meetup group, a passionate and growing assemblage of hundreds of members.
+In addition to his online advocacy, Ben is an event organizer for the Tucson Vegetarian & Vegan Meetup group, a passionate and growing assemblage of hundreds of members, as well as founding the Vegan Tucson Meetup group.
 In his spare time, Ben enjoys talking to new vegans and the vegan curious, often pointing them to podcasts, blogs and videos, such as the ones created at Our Hen House.

 Laurie Johnston (Graphic Designer) is one half of the eco-friendly design duo Two Trick Pony.
 As Co-Pony, Laurie’s day is filled with all sorts of adventures – like designing new greeting cards for obscure occasions (like “Happy Veganversary”), screen-printing said cards by hand, and playing fetch with her studio buddy Wally, the rescued Schnoodle.
 At a young age, Laurie began her road to animal activism with her love of animals – stuffed animals, that is.
 It probably came as no surprise to her parents that she stopped eating animals once she made the connection between Lamby, her childhood stuffed toy, and the meat on her plate.
 Fast forward a few decades, and she has found a way to use her creative skills and art school degree to help animals, both with her volunteer work for Our Hen House, as well as other animal organizations near her home in Central Massachusetts.
 Laurieshares her home with her husband Jake (aka “Mr. Pony”), Wally, and a few old cuddly friends (like Lamby).